Rules for Mock Court

 10. When finished, lawyers will be allowed to remain in the room while the Court goes into "conference."
 But since lawyers are not supposed to be there at all, they must be careful not to make any gesture or noise while the Court is conferring.
 Any violation of this rule, and a lawyer will be thrown out of the classroom and a serious penalty assessed.

-11. This may also be good advice.
+11. This also may be good advice.
 Although the members of the Court will have read the briefs, lawyers will be prudent not to expect that the Justices will understand much of what they read or even much of what they hear in oral argument.
 Clarity, then, and patience, will be the hallmarks of most winning lawyers' presentations.
+In any case, lawyers should not plan to read aloud that which the members of the Court have just read.

 12. Grades for the Mock Court will be shared by all members of the "law firm" preparing the written brief and prepping the "litigator" for his/her appearance before the bench.

-13. Members of the class not assigned as "lawyers" will be assigned to write a per curiam opinion (one page maximum) on one of the cases after the deliberations, to be submitted in class the next day.
+13. Members of the class not assigned as "lawyers" will be assigned to write a per curiam opinion or dissent (one page maximum) on one of the cases after the deliberations, to be submitted in class the next day.
+Samples are here and here.